 This is the last chance for teams to earn one of the biggest CS:GO titles this season and with the next DreamHack event in Cluj-Napoca, Romania not scheduled to take place until late October, this is the perfect opportunity for one of these teams to earn a top prize heading into second half of the year.

-Keep your eyes peeled on your favourite esports betting site for all the latest odds on this big event in Sweden, which is always a huge hit with CSGO betting fans.
+Keep your eyes peeled on your favorite esports betting site for all the latest odds on this big event in Sweden, which is always a huge hit with CSGO betting fans.

 Image credit: muratart / Shutterstock.com